 If you want a redder color, you can use apple cider vinegar instead of white vinegar.
 You’ll need to lightly sand after 24 hours as these two steps raise the grain of the wood.

-Step 3 – Apply the Stain
+Step 3.
+Apply the Stain

 Like I said, this is pretty close to the black-brown.
 I think the IKEA finish has a touch more black in it, so you could try a little ebony stain on top.
-I’m so pleased with the way it turned out.
+I’m sooo pleased with the way it turned out.
 The only thing left to do is to apply a top coat like Bob’s Miracle Finish.

 Love your technique – that is a great idea!
 I love Rust-Oleum stains (I use them on a regular basis) and Kona is my favorite!